PedroS235/tello_ros2_driver/README.md

 ## What can you expect from this package

-For the future I plan first of all to create a keyboard controller so that one can fly the drone via the keyboard.
-In addition, I plan to integrate the rest of tellopy features into this package.
+For the future, I plan to integrate the rest of tellopy features into this package.